FC Marek Dupnitsa: A New Beginning (2010–)

-Marek surprised its numerous fans with a fantastic 2013–14 season in the Second Division, dominating its opponents and securing promotion to A PFG with four games to go, this returning to the top level after a six-year absence.
+Marek surprised its fans with the 2013–14 season in the Second Division, dominating its opponents and securing promotion to A PFG with four games to go, this returning to the top level after a six-year absence.

 The return to A PFG proved difficult as Marek finished the 2014–2015 season in 11th place out of 12 teams, and the team was relegated.
 Marek won only six games the entire season, vs. Haskovo three times, at Cherno More and vs. Slavia Sofia.

 After the conclusion of the 2014–2015 season, Marek did not receive a professional license from the Bulgarian Football Federation due to unpaid financial obligations to government institutions, and the team was relegated to the amateur divisions.

 Subsequently, Marek was fined by the Bulgarian Football Federation due to "suspicion" of match fixing and the club ownership decided to dissolve the existing club and register a new FC Marek 1915, which started competing from the lowest level of football in Bulgaria, 4th regional division, during the 2015–2016 season.

 Following an undefeated season, and navigating through two rounds of playoffs, Marek earned a promotion to the 3rd division for season 2016–17.

 After several years in the third division, Marek returned to the Second League for season 2021–2022.
 Despite a brave effort, Marek did not manage to secure safety in the second level, suffering immediate relegation.
 The team had a chance to stay in the second tier up until the penultimate round.

 In 2023, Marek returned to the Second League after just one season in the third level, comfortably finishing in first place in the Southwest Third League promotion group.
 In their first season back in the Second League, Marek turned out to be a surprising contender for promotion to the First League, being almost the entire season within the top three places.
 Eventually Marek finished third, qualifying for the promotion playoff, against Botev Vratsa.
 Botev Vratsa was the host of the playoff, by virtue of being the team from the First League.
 Botev managed to score in the 50th minute, when Martin Smolenski opened the scoreline.
 Marek, however, managed to equalize in the 83th minute, when a defensive error enabled Aleksandar Bliznakov to chip the goalie and put the ball in the net.
 With no winner after regular time, the game went to overtime.
 With still no winner, a penalty shootout had to be played.
 Marek lost the shootout, 4-2, and thus failed to promote to the top level.